K&K Verlagsanstalt

 K&K Verlagsanstalt is a German record label based in Landau in der Pfalz and owned by Josef-Stefan Kindler and Andreas Otto Grimminger.

+History

 The company was established in 1990 by Josef-Stefan Kindler.
-In 1992 the musician and sound engineer Andreas Otto Grimminger joined the company, which is a member of Börsenverein des Deutschen Buchhandels and the Verband Deutscher Tonmeister.
+In 1992 the musician and sound engineer Andreas Otto Grimminger joined the company, which is a member of Börsenverein des Deutschen Buchhandels.
 The label concentrates on audiophile concert recordings.
 Currently these CD-series are created by Josef-Stefan Kindler and Andreas Otto Grimminger: